xuhongl/MCW-Serverless-architecture/WDS/WDW trainer guide - Serverless architecture.md

 ## Wrap-up

--   Have the table participants reconvene with the larger session group to hear an SME share the following preferred solution
+-   Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution

 ##  Preferred target audience